AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 <img src="Deep Learning Specialization Courses 3,4,5.assets/image-20200827181255217.png" alt="image-20200827181255217" style="zoom:67%;" />

-why this is faster? we only learn k+1 binary classification each time tin contrast of vocab-sized softmax units. so the denominator will be computationally cheaper.
+why this is faster? we only learn k+1 binary classification each time tin contrast of vocab-sized SoftMax units. so the denominator will be computationally cheaper.

 how to choose negative samples?